brainpicture/node-gui/README.md

 ## Some basic GTK functions bindings
 It's just an experement, but if you're interested, you can fork it!
+Now it works only with GTK, but you can write bindings for any toolkit.

 Now works:
 	var gui=require('./gtk');